pihedron/biosphere/README.md

 ### Community Reports

 Users can register an account and submit anonymous reports so that nearby volunteers can discover them.
 Volunteers within a 50 km distance of the incident location can then act on these reports.
+Each report consists of a:
+- title
+- description
+- list of images
+- Google Maps embed pinpointing the location

 ## Challenges